Nolan Arenado Player Props: Cardinals vs. Angels

-Nolan Arenado -- with an on-base percentage of .143 in his past 10 games, 143 points lower than his season-long percentage -- will be in action for the St. Louis Cardinals against the Los Angeles Angels, with Shohei Ohtani on the mound, on May 3 at 7:45 PM ET.
+Nolan Arenado -- with a slugging percentage of .175 in his past 10 games, including no home runs) -- will be in action for the St. Louis Cardinals versus the Los Angeles Angels, with Griffin Canning on the mound, on May 4 at 1:15 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Angels.
+In his most recent game, he strung together two hits (going 2-for-3 with a double) against the Angels.

 Nolan Arenado Game Info & Props vs. the Angels